ONLYOFFICE/office-js-api/Cell/ApiRange/Methods/FindPrevious.md

 # FindPrevious

-Continues a search that was begun with the [ApiRange#Find](./Find.md) method.
+Continues a search that was begun with the {@link ApiRange#Find} method.
 Finds the previous cell that matches those same conditions and returns the ApiRange object that represents that cell.
 This does not affect the selection or the active cell.

 ## Syntax